Six African Family Vacation Ideas You Need to Book

-There are eight spacious ensuite tents, including a twin room family tent with inside and outside showers, bathtub, living room and a private deck where you can relax and watch the wildlife roaming along the river.
+There are eight spacious ensuite tents, including a twin-room family tent with inside and outside showers, a bathtub, a living room and a private deck where you can relax and watch the wildlife roaming along the river.

 Escape the afternoon heat with a dip in the swimming pool, or get cosy in the library overlooking the river.
 You’ll stay at Lagoon Camp on a full-board basis, with fantastic meals served around your activities and enjoyed in the communal open-air dining area.

 Today you can enjoy a day on safari in the Kwando-Linyanti Region, accompanied by an expert guide and tracker team.
 The Kwando River attracts an incredible variety of wildlife, and you can usually spot elephants, hippos and sometimes even spotted-necked otters from the camp.

-Venture further out, and you’ll spot large herds of elephant and buffalo, along with lion, leopard, cheetah, sable and the even the endangered African wild dog.
-The Lagoon wild dog pack regularly move close the camp, giving the camp the reputation as one of the best places to see wild dog in the country.
+Venture further out, and you’ll spot large herds of elephant and buffalo, along with lions, leopards, cheetahs, sables and even the endangered African wild dogs.
+The Lagoon wild dog packs regularly move close to the camp, giving the camp the reputation as one of the best places to see wild dogs in the country.

 You can also go on bush walks or take a special river cruise on the camp’s double-deck boat.
 You’ll have gorgeous views along the river, with opportunities to spot big game and birds as you sip a freshly prepared sundowner.

 Enjoy a final morning game drive at Lagoon Camp, before boarding your light aircraft flight to the Kwara Reserve in the Okavango Delta.
 You’ll be met by a representative on arrival at the airstrip, then take a vehicle transfer to Splash Camp, your safari camp for the next three nights.

 Newly opened in 2018, Splash Camp is located in the heart of the Okavango Delta, in the spectacular Private Kwara Reserve.
 There are 10 large tented rooms, all elevated on decking to offer stunning views over the pan where wildlife gathers all year round.
 There are also two spacious family suites, featuring an ensuite with flush toilets, double vanities, and indoor and outdoor showers, and comfortable lounge chairs to soak up the view.